 Endurance Charge Jugg

 Incredible buffs to this build.
 Big buffs to our lightning/stone/chaos golems' damage.
 Massive buffs to golem effectiveness (life regen, phys dmg reduction, attack/cast speed, etc).
-Debating effectiveness of adding the new golem.
+New golem for primordial harmony bonuses and 1 more golem from tree!
 Vis Mortis now is a much higher damage chest option, but would lose tons of ES.
-Honestly, so many summoner changes that I might need to rewrite most, if not all of this guide.
-This might be a challenge as I am planning on necro mass summoner for this league.

 The core items that make this build work are the Primordial Chain amulet and The Hungry Loop rings.